Nikki May

 Nikki May is an Anglo-Nigerian novelist who has blended her experiences of both English and Nigerian cultures into her comedy novels.

-She won the Comedy Women in Print Prize new voice award for her first novel Wahala, and she spoke about the writing of the novel on the BBC's Woman's Hour.
+She won the Comedy Women in Print Prize New Voice award for her first novel Wahala, and she spoke about the writing of the novel on the BBC's Woman's Hour.

-Her second novel, This Motherless Land is loosely based on Mansfield Park.
+May's second novel, This Motherless Land, is loosely based on Jane Austen's Mansfield Park.